aneeshmurali-n/smart-emergency-light-10000mAh-pic12f675/README.md

 - 🔋 **10,000mAh 6V rechargeable battery**
   (2 × 6V 5Ah batteries connected in parallel)

-- 🧠 **Microcontroller-based control**
-  Powered by the PIC12F675 MCU

-- ⚡ **Smart current-limited battery charging**
+- 🧠⚡ **Smart Microcontroller based battery charging**
-  Uses power resistors with MCU-based monitoring and automatic cutoff
+  MCU-based monitoring and automatic control ensure proper charging, preventing overcharging and helping to extend battery life.

 - 🔌 **USB power output**
-  5V regulated via LD1117 LDO
+  5V USB power output acts as a backup to power light devices like USB table lamps when mains power is unavailable.

 - 💡 **Automatic LED panel control**
-  ON/OFF functionality using relays
+  The lights automatically turn on during power outages and turn off when power is restored.

-- 🎚️ **Manual charge initiation**
+- 🎚️ **Manual charge trigger button**
-  Triggered via a microswitch (KEY1 – force charge button)
+  A manual override that lets you force the system into charging mode whenever needed.

 - 🔴 **LED Indicators:**
   - Green LED blinks while charging, stays solid when fully charged
   - Red LED glows when battery is critically low (only when plugged in)
   - Separate indicators for 12V and 5V power presence

-- 🛡️ **Overcurrent protection**
-  Implemented with high-wattage resistors and protective diodes

-- 🔌 **Switchable outputs**
+- 🔌 **Individually Controlled Outputs**
-  Independent switching for USB and dual LED panels
+  Each output device—LED Panel 1, LED Panel 2, and USB Power Out—has its own on/off switch.
+This allows users to manually choose which devices to power during an outage, providing flexibility and   control.

-- 🔧 **Adjustable MCU supply voltage (4.76V – 5.70V)**
+- 🔧 **Adjustable MCU Supply Voltage (4.76V – 5.70V)**
-  To set and maintain the ADC reference voltage precisely at **5.00V** for improved measurement accuracy
+  Allows fine-tuning of the supply to precisely set the ADC reference at 5.00V, enhancing measurement accuracy.
+This enables the system to accurately detect battery voltage and state of charge,     improving charging precision and overall performance.

   <br>

 ---

 <br>

 # 💻⚙️ Key Hardware Components and Their Functions